-1. Introduction
+I. Introduction

-The Company is a subsidiary of Bombardier Inc. ("Bombardier" or the "Corporation" or "our" or "we").
-This is the Modern Slavery and Human Trafficking Statement of the Company for the financial year ending December 31, 2023 (the "Reporting Period").
+This Report is produced by Bombardier Inc. ("Bombardier" or the "Corporation" or "our" or "we") for the financial year ending December 31, 2024 (the "Reporting Period") and sets out the steps taken to prevent and reduce the risk that forced labour or child labour is used at any step of the production of goods in Canada or elsewhere or of goods imported into Canada by the Corporation.